Auckland: New Zealand's city of 50 volcanoes

 Visitors can clamber up lava fields and through the world's largest Pohutukawa forest to reach the 259-meter-high (850 feet) crater in an hour on foot, or be driven from the island's wharf to the final 15-minute summit climb.
 There are a variety of other walks on the island, tunnels and caves to explore and views of the Gulf and back to the city.

-While you're there, you can have a look at the 38 remaining "baches" -- holiday cottages -- erected on the island before new building was banned in 1937.
+While there you can have a look at the 38 remaining "baches" -- holiday cottages -- erected on the island before new building was banned in 1937.
 In the 1990s, the simple structures were recognized as time-capsules of early Kiwi leisure-time and protected.

 Rangitoto is an easy day-trip, with frequent ferries making the 25-minute crossing from the central city, or you could make it more challenging and take a kayak.